 HOW DO I BUY A TICKET?

-Main beer and music event – there are no tickets as such for the main beer and music event on 22 and 23 June 2018.
+Main beer and music event – there are no tickets as such for the main beer and music event on Friday evening and Saturday.
 On these days, please pay to enter the festival at the gate (cash only for entry and buying drinks tokens please) – for more details go to our Entrance prices page.

 HOW MUCH DOES IT COST TO COME TO THE FESTIVAL?